6 Cautionary Tales That Terrified Kids of Yesteryear

-That’s not the only horrifying tale in Slovenly Betsy, which will be re-released this July.
-There’s also the story about Polly, who plays with the boys even after she’s told not to—so of course her leg is severed while roughhousing.
+That’s not the only horrifying tale in Slovenly Betsy: There’s also the story about Polly, who plays with the boys even after she’s told not to—so of course her leg is severed while roughhousing.
 And proud Phoebe Ann holds her head up so high that her neck stretches freakishly, and she has to cart her noggin around on a wagon.

-The title of this story—from the book Little Miss Consequence, published in 1880—is self-explanatory: A little girl (the daughter of an Earl) loves playing with the boys so much that, eventually, she becomes a boy.
+For parents of a certain era, there were few things more horrifying than a little girl who didn't act like a little girl.
+That may have been what led to this story from the book Little Miss Consequence, published in 1880.
+The title is self-explanatory: A little girl (the daughter of an Earl) loves playing with the boys so much that, eventually, she becomes a boy.

 At last she grew so coarse,

 And her attitudes became so like a boy’s, boy’s, boy’s,

 To change her sex completely, without noise, noise, noise.